 Goodwill is subject to impairment tests at least annually and between annual tests in certain circumstances.
-We have incurred non-cash impairment charges in certain prior years, for example, during 2012 we recorded non-cash impairment charges of goodwill of \$1.9 million primarily related to a reduction in fair value of one reporting unit as a result of the continuing downturn in the residential construction and real estate markets.
-At December 31, 2013, we had goodwill assets of \$6.3 million.
+We have incurred non-cash impairment charges in certain prior years.
+For example, during 2012 we recorded non-cash impairment charges of goodwill of \$1.9 million primarily related to a reduction in fair value of one reporting unit as a result of the continuing downturn in the residential construction and real estate markets.
+At December 31, 2014, we reported goodwill of \$6.3 million.
 We may be required to incur additional non-cash impairment charges in the future that could have a material adverse effect on our operating results.